Mariosunny/validate-declarative/README.md

 ```

 #### `$unique`
+**Default**: `false`

-Declares the value of a property to be unique across all data validated against that particular schema.
+Declares the value of a property to be unique across all data validated
+against a particular schema.
+By default, all properties are non-unique.
+If `$unique` is *true*, the property will generate a
+[DuplicateValueError](#duplicatevalueerror) when a duplicate value is
+detected across two data.

-For nested `$unique` declarations embedded in `$type` objects,
+For nested `$unique` declarations,
-only the most shallow `$unique` declaration will be considered.
+only the most shallow `$unique` declaration is considered.

 (Note: Each `$unique` declaration is mapped to an internal array of values stored within
 a hidden property within the schema.